dsbasko/go-cfg/README.md

 - `MustReadEnv(cfg any)`: Similar to `ReadEnv` but panics if the reading process fails.
 - `ReadFlag(cfg any) error`: Reads command-line flags into the provided `cfg` structure.
 Each field in the `cfg` structure represents a command-line flag.
 - `MustReadFlag(cfg any)`: Similar to `ReadFlag` but panics if the reading process fails.
 - `ReadFile(path string, cfg any) error`: Reads configuration from a file into the provided `cfg` structure.
 The path parameter is the path to the configuration file.
 Each field in the `cfg` structure represents a configuration option.
-Supported file formats include JSON and YAML.
+Supported file formats include JSON, YAML, TOML and .env.
 - `MustReadFile(path string, cfg any)`: Similar to `ReadFile` but panics if the reading process fails.

 Here is an example of how to use the library: